krisxoofoo/XooFoo/xoops/themes/interface_publique/morphogenesis_3.x/trunk/docs/readme.txt

 There is a wiki concerning this theme and its files at this adresss http://labs.xoofoo.org

 Installation:
-Decompress the file and upload the whole of the files and files directly to the root of your site NOTE 1 : To take advantage of the opportunity to add blocks in the footer, you must save the file "function.block.php" in yourSite/class/smarty/xoops_plugins/
+Decompress the file and upload the whole of the files and files directly to folder 'themes' of your site NOTE 1 : To take advantage of the opportunity to add blocks in the footer, you must save the file "function.block.php" in yourSite/class/smarty/xoops_plugins/
 NOTE 2 : To enjoy the possibility of adding an insert content in the header in home page, you must verify or fill the following line in the file xo_homepage.html: <{if !$xoops_isuser && $smarty.server.PHP_SELF=='/index.php'}>
 - If your site is at the root of the server, put '/index.php',